Estimation of a Structural Break Point in Linear Regression Models: Structural Break Point Estimator

+Importantly, in literature, it is standard to trim the boundaries of the optimization space so that $\hat{k}_{LS}$ in (\ref{Def:hatrhols_breakmean}) is the argmax function across $k = [\alpha T], \ldots, [(1-\alpha) T]$ for some $0 < \alpha < 1/2$.
+Trimming the optimization space may help reduce the build-up mass at the boundaries of the finite sample distribution; however, this has its own drawbacks.
+Figure \ref{fig:optspace_rho50} shows the finite sample distribution of the LS estimator of $\rho$ with various fractions of trimming, $\alpha \in \{0, 0.1, 0.15, 0.2\}$, from a Monte Carlo simulation with 2,000 replications.
+Under small break magnitudes $\delta = T^{-1/2}d$, $d \in \{2, 4\}$, the modes at the boundaries remain even after trimming.
+It is unclear if there is a trade-off between the break size and how large a trimming is needed.
+With larger trimming ($\alpha = 0.2$), the mass at the boundaries accumulate even more.
+In addition, there is no reason to believe a break occurs in a restricted period.
+Thus, we need an alternative method to resolve this issue.

-We can understand the finite sample property of LS estimator having two modes at ends $\rho \in \{0, 1\}$ intuitively by examining the LS objective function in (\ref{Def:hatrhols_breakmean}).
-For each potential break date $k=1,\ldots,T-1$, the objective function $\left\vert V_{T}(k) \right\vert$ is constructed by partitioning the sample into two sub-samples, before and after $k$.
+The finite sample distribution of the LS estimator has build-up mass at boundaries under small break magnitudes because of how the objective function is constructed.
+For each potential break date $k$, the objective function is constructed by partitioning the sample into two sub-samples, before and after $k$.
 Each sub-sample is used to estimate two different means, $\bar{y}_k$ and $\bar{y}_k^*$.
-If $k$ is near 1, the pre-break sub-sample size $k$ is small and likewise, if $k$ is near $T-1$, the post-break sub-sample size $T-k$ is small.
-Hence, when the potential break date $k$ of $\left\vert V_{T}(k) \right\vert$ is near either ends of the sample, estimates of pre- or post-break mean is imprecise due to small sub-sample size.
-This implies large variance of $\vert V_T(k) \vert$ at boundaries so that $\hat{k}_{LS}$ is equal to 1 or $T-1$ with high probability.
+If $k$ is near 1, the pre-break sub-sample size $k$ is small; similarly, if $k$ is near $T-1$, the post-break sub-sample size $T-k$ is small\footnote{Estimation theory does not require $\rho$ to be bounded away from zero and one, provided that a change point is assumed to exist.
+However, identification in a finite sample typically needs more than one observation pre- and post-break.
+In Section \ref{sec:multimodel}, I assume the break point exists; see Assumption \ref{A:multimodel}$(i)$.}.
+Hence, when the potential break date $k$ of $\left\vert V_{T}(k) \right\vert$ is near the boundaries, the estimates of pre- or post-break mean are imprecise because of the small sub-sample size.
+Estimation uncertainty at boundaries distorts picking up the true break location if the break magnitude is small relative to sampling variability.